Court sentences trader to 6 months in prison for cheating herdsman – Daily Trust

 NOMINATE AFRICAN OF THE YEAR 2019

-He said that the complainant entrusted three cows valued at N342,000 to the convict to sale.
+He said that the complainant entrusted three cows valued at N342,000 to the convict to sell.

 Osuji told the court that he only paid N100,000, and converted the remaining N242,000 to his personal use.